LarsKoelpin/typescript-to-graphql/Readme.md

 # Related work
-A similar solution is from nicolasgere, who in contrary to this solution, makes heavy use of decorators and classes. https://github.com/nicolasgere/graphql-ts
+A similar solution is from nicolasgere, who in contrary to this solution, makes heavy use of decorators and classes, which for me is too much, as I only need the typings. https://github.com/nicolasgere/graphql-ts